 Category Archives: Uncategorized

-“The Jog-a-Thon pulls the community together,” said Jill Gardiner, who has been producing the event on behalf of Judah for the last seven years.
-“Parents and volunteers come out by the dozen to help to make it run smoothly.
-And, the kids just love it – the attention, the pride of accomplishing their goal and, of course, the competitive nature of outrunning your best friend.”
+“The Jog-a-Thon was an amazing success,” said Jill Gardiner, who has been producing the event on behalf of Judah for the last seven years.
+“Thank you to our staff, parents, volunteers and community members who came out by the dozen to help make it run smoothly.
+It was the best year ever.”

-For more information or to take part, click to the Theodore Judah Elementary PTA website at www.theodorejudahpta.org.
+For more information about the Theodore Judah Jog-a-Thon and its music program, click to the Theodore Judah Elementary PTA website at www.theodorejudahpta.org.